 One of the most interesting squares in the city of Naples is Piazza San Domenico Maggiore [#11 on this map].
-The square is on "Spaccanapoli" (named via Benedetto Croce at this particular section of its considerable length) the street that "splits" the historic center of Naples and that was one of the three main east-west streets of the original Greek city of Neapolis.
+The square is on "Spaccanapoli" (named via Benedetto Croce at this particular section of its considerable length) the street that "splits" the historic center of Naples and one of the three main east-west streets of the original Greek city of Neapolis.

-In the center of the
+In the center of

 the square is an obelisk (photo, right) topped by a

 statue of San Domenico di Guzman, founder of the

 Dominican Order, erected after the plague of 1656.
+The

-Neapolitan architect, Cosimo
+architect, Cosimo Fanzago,

-Actual construction (by Francesco
+the hill overlooking the city.
+Actual construction (by Francesco Antonio Picchiati)

 on the spire was started immediately after the plague

 epidemic of 1656 but was suspended in 1680 when the

 It was finished in 1737 under Charles III, the first

 Bourbon monarch of Naples.
 The architect who